knocklabs/docs/pages/send-and-manage-data/preferences.md

 ---
-title: Modeling preferences
+title: Preferences
 ---

+A [Preference](/reference#preferences) determines whether a given user will receive a notification for a given workflow, channel, or workflow-channel pair.

 In this guide we'll walk through how to set notification preferences for your users in Knock.

-We'll start with a quick overview of the preferences model and how it ties into the rest of Knock, then walkthrough how to set notification preferences for notifications, channels, and notification-channel pairs using the preferences endpoint.
+We'll start with a quick overview of the preferences model and how it ties into the rest of Knock, then walk through how to set notification preferences for notifications, channels, and notification-channel pairs using the preferences endpoint.

 ## An overview of preferences